Justin Russell Greene

 - PhD in Media, Art, and Text, Virginia Commonwealth University, 2018

-- MA in English, Virginia Commonwealth University, 2009
+- MA in English with a concentration in Literary Studies, Virginia Commonwealth University, 2009

 - BA in English, Virginia Commonwealth University, 2004

-- (forthcoming) “Dressing Up the Author: Jonathan Franzen and David Foster Wallace Branding Their Masculine Authorial Identities through Fashion,” Fashion, Style & Popular Culture, vol. 7 (2020).
+- (forthcoming) “Dressing Up the Author: Jonathan Franzen and David Foster Wallace Branding Their Masculine Authorial Identities through Fashion,” Fashion, Style & Popular Culture, vol. 7, no. 4 (2020).

 - “Digitizing the Intersections: Roxane Gay's Online Performance of Authorial Identity,” Liminalities: A Journal of Performance Studies 15, no. 1 (2019). http://liminalities.net/15-1/authorial.pdf.